 In portosystemic shunting, absorbed products that would otherwise be detoxified by the liver enter the systemic circulation and reach the brain, causing toxicity, particularly to the cerebral cortex.
 The substances causing brain toxicity are not precisely known.
 Ammonia, a product of protein digestion, is an important cause, but other factors (eg, alterations in cerebral benzodiazepine receptors and neurotransmission by gamma–aminobutyric acid [GABA]) may also contribute.
 Aromatic amino acid levels in serum are usually high and branched-chain levels are low, but these levels probably do not cause encephalopathy.

-Clinical Stages of Portosystemic Encephalopathy
+Symptoms and Signs of Portosystemic Encephalopathy

 Diagnosis is ultimately based on clinical findings, but testing may help:

-CSF examination is not routinely necessary; the only usual abnormality is mild protein elevation.
+Cerebrospinal fluid examination is not routinely necessary; the only usual abnormality is mild protein elevation.